pranav-satheesh/pranav-satheesh/README.md

 ## Hello there 👋

-- 🔭  I’m currently working on characterizing host galaxies of massive black hole (MBH) mergers using cosmological simulations
+- 🔭  I’m currently working on characterizing host galaxies of massive black hole (MBH) mergers using cosmological simulations.
-- 🌱  I'm always learning new things about galaxy and MBH evolution.
-Checkout my notes [here](https://github.com/pranav-satheesh/Massive-black-holes-notes).
+- 🌱  I'm always learning new things about galaxy and MBH formation and evolution.
+Check out my notes [here](https://github.com/pranav-satheesh/Massive-black-holes-notes).

 <!--